netdata/netdata/packaging/docker/README.md

 ### Docker container names resolution

-There are a few options for resolving container names within netdata.
+There are a few options for resolving container names within Netdata.
 Some methods of doing so will allow root access to your machine from within the container.
 Please read the following carefully.

 #### Docker socket proxy (safest option)